 “We shared customers’ experiences with the students about using our software and wanted to give vital examples of companies working in different fields.
 We also wanted to show how versatile the solution can be put to work,” explained Jürgen Levandi, Navirec’s Sales Manager.

 Each student logged in to the demo version of Navirec to become acquainted with its application possibilities.
-Under lecture guidance, students had to solve several practical tasks; for example, the creation of reports to analyse fuel costs.
+Under lecture guidance, students had to solve several practical tasks; for example, the creation of reports to analyze fuel costs.

 The Navirec maintenance module was introduced, in which vehicle maintenance times were entered based on, for example, engine operating hours and odometer values.